18849 Ventura Blvd., Tarzana, CA 91356

 Lunar New Year

-Sat, Feb 10, 2024 – THE YEAR OF THE DRAGON
+Wednesday, January 29, 2025 – THE YEAR OF THE SNAKE

 The Year of the RABBIT.
 CWe have retail costumes and accessories as well as authentic costumes and headpieces brought back from a trip China by one of the owners a few years ago.
 We also carry decorations, lanterns, signs and noise makers.